Self-confinement of relativistic pair beams in magnetized interstellar plasmas: the case of pulsar X-ray filaments: End Matter

 \textbf{\textit{Numerical convergence.---}} We verified that our results are robust to changes in the number of particles per cell (ppc) and in the box size.
 This holds both for cases where the cavitation instability grows as well as where it does not grow; similarly, for both refreshed and non-refreshed cases.
 In Fig.~\ref{Fig:numeric} we show $\epsilon_B$ and the degree of charge separation $S$ for our reference non-refreshed case.
-The three curves correspond to different box sizes, $48 \times 48 \, d_e^2$ and $200 \times 200 \, d_e^2$, and to different ppc.
+The four curves correspond to different box sizes, $48 \times 48 \, d_e^2$ (solid black) and $200 \times 200 \, d_e^2$ (dotted-dashed pink) and $1000 \times 1000 \, d_e^2$ (dotted gray), and to different ppc (dashed green).
 In all cases, the saturated magnetic field energy and the degree of charge separation converge to the same values.
-Differences appear only in the growth phase, where the larger box produces a smoother evolution due to the development of a larger number of cavities.
+Differences appear only in the growth phase, where the larger boxes produces a smoother evolution due to the development of a larger number of cavities.
 The late-time decay also differs, being more gradual in the larger boxes, though the onset of decay is at roughly the same time.

 \textbf{\textit{3D simulation.---}} As discussed in the main text, we perform a 3D simulation with $\gamma_b=10$, $\alpha=5\times 10^{-2}$, $\sigma=10^{-1}$, and $\Delta \gamma_b=5$, motivated by \cite{zacharegkas+24}, which predicts that hot beams drive the NRI more efficiently than cold ones.
-In Fig.~\ref{Fig:3d_supplemental} we show the evolution of a slice in the $x$–$y$ plane of $(B_\perp/B_0)^2$ (first column) and the spatial distributions of beam positrons and electrons (second and third columns, respectively) for the 3D case.
+In Fig.~\ref{Fig:3d_supplemental} we show the evolution of a slice in the $x$–$y$ plane of $(B_\perp/B_0)^2$ (first column) and the charge separation (second column) of beam positrons and electrons $(n_{b,e^+}-n_{b,e^-})/n_b$ for the 3D case.
 The bottom row shows, at the final time, the results of a 2D simulation with the same physical and numerical parameters as the 3D run.
 The cavitation instability initially grows, forming toroidal structures around the beam.
 At later times, $e^+$ outside the cavities further enhance the magnetic field via the NRI, generating right-hand circularly polarized waves with wavevector along $z$.
 This secondary amplification occurs only in 3D; in 2D, the $e^+$-driven modes do not develop (bottom row of Fig.~\ref{Fig:3d_supplemental}), consistent with the NRI requiring wavevectors along the beam direction.